-The table below shows the dollar range of shares of our common stock beneficially owned by each of our portfolio managers as of July , 2011.
+The table below shows the dollar range of shares of our common stock to be beneficially owned by each of our portfolio managers.

-Name of Portfolio Manager Dollar Range of Equity Securities in GSV
+Name of Portfolio Manager Dollar Range of Equity Securities in NeXt Capital (1)

-Capital (1)

-Michael T. Moe \$ 1-\$10,000
+Michael T. Moe

-Stephen D. Bard Over \$1,000,000
+Stephen D. Bard

-Luben Pampoulov None
+Luben Pampoulov